Yotsuhadesu/cyberseecurity-notes/linux/linux-commands.md

 ## Arguments - destination
 - `..` - parent directory
   - cd ../.. - move two directories from the current directory

+## Path Shortcuts
+- `~` - referes to home directory
+  - cd ~ - drag you to /home/username
+- `..` - refers to parent directory
+  - if you are at /home/username/directory, using ls .. will show the list of files inside /home/username
+- `.` - referes to current directory
+  - cd . will do nothing